Türkiye warns of nuclear catastrophe amid escalating Russia-Ukraine conflict

 Including Russia in negotiations

-Fidan stressed that a sustainable resolution to the conflict requires the inclusion of all parties, including Russia, in negotiations.
+Fidan stressed that a sustainable resolution to the conflict requires all parties, including Russia, to be included in the negotiations.
 He stated that addressing food security, freedom of navigation, nuclear energy sites, and critical infrastructure could mitigate the war’s destructive impact.

 Bodnar explained that one of the summit’s primary goals is to establish a just peace for Ukraine and mentioned that the international community’s guidance will be sought, with negotiations possibly facilitated through third parties.

 He emphasized the significance of Türkiye’s role as an experienced mediator.
-Additionally, Bodnar noted that President Recep Tayyip Erdoğan and Ukrainian President Volodymyr Zelensky discussed key issues concerning cooperation on Ukraine’s reconstruction during their meeting on the sidelines of the 79th United Nations General Assembly (UNGA).
+Additionally, Bodnar noted that President Recep Tayyip Erdogan and Ukrainian President Volodymyr Zelenskyy discussed key issues concerning cooperation on Ukraine’s reconstruction during their meeting on the sidelines of the 79th United Nations General Assembly (UNGA).